Guidance on fixed gas detection systems for use in Safety Instrumented Systems

-Complying with electrical protection standards demonstrate that the products have met the electrical safety requirement, but not the performance requirement standards, because gas detectors are designed to measure different types of gases, such as combustible (Methane , Propane) or Oxygen or even toxic gases.
-Hence these gas detectors shall comply also with specific harmonized performance standards such as IEC/EN 60079-29-1 and 4.
+Complying with electrical protection standards demonstrates that the products have met the electrical safety requirement, but not the performance requirement standards, because gas detectors are designed to measure different types of gases, such as combustible (Methane, Propane), Oxygen, or even toxic gases.
+Hence these gas detectors shall comply also with specific harmonised performance standards such as IEC/EN 60079-29-1 and 4.
 In addition, the software developed for processing the gas measurement shall be assessed to EN 50271 and/or EN 50402 or even IEC/EN 61508 for safety related system.
-The question becomes apparent what measures and guidance the system integrator or manufacturer must follow to ensure that these fixed gas detectors are installed correctly in the correct spots to perform correctly and provide maximum safety coverage for safety related systems.
+The question becomes apparent when looking at the measures and guidance that the system integrator or manufacturer must follow to ensure that these fixed gas detectors are installed correctly in the correct spots to perform correctly and provide maximum safety coverage for safety related systems.

-It is well known in functional safety that system integrators must comply with IEC /EN 61511 and IEC/EN 61508 for safety instrumented system, but those standards do no provide guidance or clarification on fixed gas detectors for use in Safety Instrumented System (SIS) in terms of the sensing points, appropriate locations, management of regular maintenance, system response time, calibration and gas sampling, competency requirement, all these factors have greater effect on the integrity of the overall safety instrumented system (SIS) than the required safety Integrity Level (SIL) capability.
+It is well known in functional safety that system integrators must comply with IEC /EN 61511 and IEC/EN 61508 for Safety Instrumented Systems (SIS), but those standards do no provide guidance or clarification on fixed gas detectors for use in SIS in terms of the sensing points, appropriate locations, management of regular maintenance, system response time, calibration and gas sampling, competency requirement, all these factors have greater effect on the integrity of the overall SIS than the required safety Integrity Level (SIL) capability.

-The IEC/EN 60079-29-3 provides such a guidance on fixed gas detectors for Safety Instrumented System since it is based on the safety lifecycle as detailed in IEC 61508, where specific requirement under “Functional Safety Management” must be adhered to so that all persons or companies involved in the supply chain should comply with.
+The IEC/EN 60079-29-3 provides such a guidance on fixed gas detectors for SIS since it is based on the safety lifecycle as detailed in IEC 61508, where specific requirements under “Functional Safety Management” must be adhered to so that all persons or companies involved in the supply chain are compliant.
 This IEC 60079-29-3 defines safety related consideration in connection to any associated peripheral fixed gas detection equipment in terms of the framework and use of IEC 61508 and IEC 61511.

 Dr. Hassan El-Sayed

-Hassan started at CSA Group in early 2010 and has held the position of Functional Safety (FS) team lead for 6 years.
-He became Functional Safety Business Manager during the last 4 years and has executed many projects in functional safety assessment for oil/ gas sectors, where IEC 61508 & IEC 61511 heavily used, in addition to the safety of machinery.
-With over 30 years of industrial experience in FS applications & product design for HazLoc use, Hassan has published several functional safety papers at various conferences, such ISA, HazardEx, Robots Automation and Fieldbus Foundation.
+Dr. Hassan El-Sayed started at CSA Group in early 2010 and has held the position of Functional Safety (FS) team lead for six years.
+He became Functional Safety Business Manager during the last four years and has executed many projects in functional safety assessment for oil and gas sectors, where IEC 61508 & IEC 61511 are heavily used, in addition to the safety of machinery.
+With over 30 years of industrial experience in FS applications & product design for HazLoc use, Hassan has published several functional safety papers at various conferences, such as ISA, HazardEx, Robots Automation and Fieldbus Foundation.

 Dr. Hassan El-Sayed, BSc MSc PhD, CEng FIET FInstMC